 Affine motion compensation prediction

 In HEVC, only translation motion model is applied for motion compensation prediction (MCP).
 While in the real world, there are many kinds of motion, e.g. zoom in/out, rotation, perspective motions and he other irregular motions.
-In the JEM, a simplified affine transform motion compensation prediction is applied to improve the coding efficiency.
+In the JEM, a simplified affine transform motion compensation prediction is applied.
 As shown Figure 16, the affine motion field of the block is described by two control point motion vectors.